Holidays Calendar for September 7, 2012

 • 1977 The USA and Panama signed the Torrijos-Carter Treaties, which guaranteed that Panama would gain control over the Panama Canal in 1999.

 • 1976 Born: Oliver Hudson, American actor, best known for his role as Adam Rhodes in Rules of Engagement.
-He is the son of Goldie Hawn.
+He is the son of Goldie Hawn and brother of Kate Hudson.

-• 1973 Born: Alex Kurtzman, American film and television writer, director and producer.
-He is known for his work on Transformers, Star Trek etc.
+• 1973 Born: Alex Kurtzman, American film and television writer, director, and producer.
+He is known for his work on Transformers, Star Trek, and other franchises.

 • 1971 Died: Spring Byington, American actress of stage and screen best known for her role as Lily Ruskin in the CBS sitcom December Bride.